noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ###### Limitations
 - Assumed that amount of $CO_2$ released in production remains constant. may vary between gasoline and ethanol.
 Not really a limitation of evidence though... self imposed due to lack of evidence.
-However should probably be mentioned at the end
 -